codeofmohit/netflix-gpt/README.md

   - check if firebase is registering users ✅
   - play with details returned after sign in/up ✅

-- Setting up redux tool kit
+- Setting up redux tool kit + Sign in/up/out functionlity via Firebase Auth ✅

   - revise redux tool kit first ✅
   - once the user in sign in / up, firebase returns a user object with access token ✅
   - we will store that user into the redux store, to keep track of session ✅